Spin(7)-instantons on Joyce's first examples of compact Spin(7)-manifolds: The first examples of compact Spin(7)-manifolds by Joyce

 Consider $T^8 := (\mathbb{R}/\mathbb{Z})^8$ with coordinates $(x_1,...,x_8)$, and carrying the flat $Spin(7)$-structure $\Omega_0$.
 The group $\Gamma$, generated by the following involutions, acts on $T^8$:

 Note that $\Gamma$ preserves $\Omega_0$ and $\Gamma \cong \mathbb{Z}_2^4$.

 To understand how $T^8/\Gamma$ is resolved, we first determine the fixed locus of each element of $\Gamma$.
 Then we investigate how $\Gamma$ acts on a neighborhood of the fixed locus.
-Different choices of $\Gamma$ lead to different singular loci in the quotient and require topologically distinct resolutions.
 Our choice of $\Gamma$ is made to achieve $\hat{A}(M) = 1$ so that the holonomy group of the resolved manifold $M$ coincides with the group $Spin(7)$.

 \begin{itemize} \item The fixed locus of $\alpha$ is equal to $\{p_i\} \times T^4$ for 16 $p_i \in {T}^4$.
 For each $p_i$, the action of $\alpha$ on the first factor is the quotient of $T^4$ by $\mathbb{Z}_2$, while in a neighborhood of $p_i$ on the second factor the action of $\beta$ is modelled by the action of $\mathbb{Z}_2$ on $\mathbb{R}^4$ on the second component.
 On the other hand, $\gamma$ and $\delta$ act freely on the fixed set of $\alpha$, dividing its 16 components into $4$ sets of $4$.
 The resulting singularities in $T^8/\Gamma$, are called \emph{singularities of type (ii)} in \cite{Joyc3}, and we can resolve each component of the fixed locus of $\alpha$ by ${T}^4/\{\pm 1\} \times U$, where $U$ is an open subset of the Eguchi--Hanson space.
 We leave the first factor unresolved because the singular point is included in the singular set of $\alpha \beta$, so a different resolution will be glued to a neighborhood of this point.